5 of the most talked about TV series this year

 Get ready for a tense, London-set spy thriller starring Keira Knightley and Ben Whishaw.
 The forthcoming Netflix series "Black Doves" follows Helen (Knightley), a politician's wife and undercover spy who joins forces with fellow spy and friend Sam (Whishaw) to solve the assassination of her lover.

 The rest of the stacked cast includes Sarah Lancashire and "Warrior" star Andrew Koji.
 Luther Ford from "The Crown," Tracey Ullman, and Adeel Akhtar will also appear.
-Though Netflix has yet to announce a release date, the series does take place during the holiday season, leading some sources to speculate that a Christmas-adjacent premiere could be in the cards.
-In the meantime, the streaming platform shared on X in August 2024 that the series has already been renewed for a second season.
+"Black Doves" will premiere on Netflix on Dec.
+5; in the meantime, the streaming platform shared on X in August 2024 that the series has already been renewed for a second season.

 Additional writing by Cu Fleshman, Jaimie Etkin, and Eliza Siegel.
 Story editing by Carren Jao.
 Copy editing by Kristen Wegrzyn.
 Photo selection by Clarese Moller.